Tooth Pain Relief: Home Remedies, Causes, and When to See a Dentist

 A saltwater rinse is one of the instant and most effective natural remedies for oral pain.
 Salt helps to reduce inflammation and soothe soreness.

-Combine half a teaspoon of salt with one cup of warm water, swirl the solution in your mouth for 30 seconds and then expel it.
+Mix one cup of warm water with half a teaspoon of salt, swirl the mixture in your mouth for thirty seconds, and then rinse it out.
 Repeat as necessary.

 Garlic

-Garlic has natural antibacterial and anti-inflammatory qualities that can help to relieve toothache pain.
+Garlic has natural antibacterial and anti-inflammatory qualities that can help relieve toothache pain.

 Crush a garlic clove and add it with a little bit of salt, then apply it to the affected area.
-You can also chew on a garlic clove for a few minutes to release its natural juices.
+To release its natural fluids, you can also chew on a garlic clove for a few minutes.

 Peppermint Tea